 Gilles joined Watsi on January 31st, 2018.
-Three years ago, Gilles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gilles' most recent donation supported Nakoyai, a 13-year-old student from Tanzania, to fund mobility-restoring corrective surgery.
+Four years ago, Gilles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gilles' most recent donation supported Bramwel, a 10-year-old boy from Kenya, to fund angular deformity correction.

 Gilles has funded healthcare for 62 patients in 11 countries.